 50. Watch The Beginner’s Bible: Easter on YouTube with your toddler or preschooler.
 Encourage them to retell the story on their own!

-51. Dye Easter eggs together.
+51. Dye Easter eggs together as the Lenten season approaches Easter Sunday.
 Talk about how Jesus changes us by washing away our sins like the eggs change color.

 52. Once your spiritual journey through the Lenten season has concluded, enjoy your Easter egg hunts, and the great celebration of Christ and His resurrection!
 He is risen indeed!